MicrosoftDocs/machine-learning-server-docs/microsoft-r/includes/r-client/r-client-install.md

     1. When the installation finishes, click **Finish**.
 A welcome screen opens to introduce you to the product and documentation.

+> By default, telemetry data is collected during your usage of R Client.
+To turn this feature off, use the RevoScaleR package function `rxPrivacyControl(FALSE)`.
+To turn it back on, change the setting to `TRUE`.

 <br>

 >**What's Installed with R Client**<br>